spsforks/SCons-scons-wiki/Rearchitecture-UseCases.md

 This is _not_ intended to cover all of the functionality, but instead to list the common use cases that we believe cover "90%" of what users want from SCons.
 The goal is to design the architecture for optimal performance of these "90%" cases.
 Functionality outside of the "90%" use cases defined here will be supported (eventually), but performance may suffer.

+*Note: this is part of a historical planning exercise that was not developed.
+The ideas would ceratainly be considered in any future rearchitecting project.

 <!-- TOC -->
 <a name="contents">